UBC-Solar/Simulation/README.md

 PYTHONPATH="/path/to/Simulation:$PYTHONPATH" && export PYTHONPATH
 ```

 If you are having errors related to a specific package, it is likely that your system has installed an incompatible (usually too recent) version.
-It is known that the newest versions of Bokeh and Bayesian Optimization **WILL** cause errors to be raised.
+Double check that you installed the exact versions of suspect packages.